A1dos-Creations/STL/README.md

 <br>

+>[!IMPORTANT]
+>**You can now create an A1dos Creations account on our website!** Soon you will be able to sign-into that account on STL!
+Please note that this isn't free for me! *Please* consider donating to keep STL alive!

 This is the official github for School Tool Launcher.
 Here you will find the source code for the extension.
 As new updates roll out, this github will be updated.